 I am a very passionate learner.
-Currently I am a doctoral candidate in Archaeology.
+I recently graduated from the doctoral program in Anthropology at the University of Arizona.
 I love what I do and I love to learn.
 I believe its important to be well-educated on a variety of subjects, to always be learning and open to new experiences, and to speak as many languages as you can!

 Undergraduate Degree: University of Chicago - Bachelors, Anthropology